+Fancy discovering Scotland by car?
 Road tripping in Scotland is not just about the North Coast 500.
-As part of BBC Scotland’s This is Life series, here is a video guide to three stunning alternative Scotland road trips you could do instead.
+From the pretty villages of the wast coast of Fife to the sea lochs on the west, here is a video guide to three Scotland road trips you could do instead.

-Read on for more detail on how to drive the road trips in the video.
+Read on for more detail on how to drive the road trips and discover the places to visit in Scotland by car in the video.

 Scotland’s wild west from Arisaig to Ardnamurchan is a driver’s dream.
 Cruise through a stark volcanic landscape, discover white sands that beat the Caribbean and then stay at a traditional inn for a sublime west coast sunset.

 How to Road Trip the Road to the Isles, Ardnamurchan and Moidart